JakeSteam/blog-programming/_posts/2018-11-19-developing-android-apps-with-firebase-cloud-storage.md

 First, check a file was successfully selected, by exiting if the `resultCode != RESULT_OK`.
 Afterwards, convert the file path string into a Uri, and take the last part to use as a filename.

-Next, create a reference to your target file’s location.
+Next, create a reference to your target file's location.
 In this example, `getUserDirectory` gets a unique bucket for each phone model, to avoid everyone using the same storage bucket.
 A reference is then created in this bucket using `.child(name)`.

 Finally, `.putFile()` uploads the actual file, with `.addOnSuccessListener` and `.addOnFailureListener` used as callbacks.